 When choosing the best small chainsaw it is always a priority to come clear of your fitness and experience level.

 Chainsaws are dangerous, regardless of how small they are.
-Always wear protection, like chainsaw chaps, helmets and gloves.
+Always wear protection, like chainsaw chaps, helmets, and gloves.

-Chainsaws are powered by either gas or electricity, and it can be corded or cordless.
+Chainsaws are powered by either gas or electricity, and they can be corded or cordless.
 The latter tend to be supplied with lithium-ion batteries which came a long way in terms of reduced weight and increased longevity.

 Gas chainsaws, even small gas chainsaws are more difficult to operate and require constant maintenance (like changing spark plugs, mixing oil, etc).
 Not to mention their weight.

-For absolute beginners or those who are afraid of using a fully fledged chainsaw, there are mini chainsaws and other solutions on the market today.
+For absolute beginners or those who are afraid of using a fully fledged chainsaw, there are handheld mini chainsaws and other solutions on the market today.
 One example is the scissors-like Alligator Loppers made by Black and Decker, an electric cutter with a 6-inch bar length.

 Check out our in-depth review of the Alligator lopper.